signalwire/sentiment-livewire/README.md

 ### Ensure connectivity

-If you are running the application on your local computer, we recommend [ngrok](https://ngrok.com/) to create a tunnel to your local machine.
+If you are running the application on your local computer, we recommend [ngrok](https://ngrok.com/) to create a tunnel to your local machine, on the port `5000`.
 After starting the tunnel, add the URL you receive from Ngrok in your `.env` file as the `TAP_ADDRESS` value, making sure you add the `/asr` path at the end.

 ### Running the application